 Second, you might convert part of your traditional retirement accounts to a Roth IRA, and then leave the Roth to your heirs.
-Now that the stretch has disappeared, a Roth would also have to be emptied within 10 years—but your beneficiaries wouldn’t have to pay taxes on it and they’d still enjoy a decade a tax-free growth.
+Now that the stretch has disappeared, a Roth would also have to be emptied within 10 years—but your beneficiaries wouldn’t have to pay taxes on it and they’d still enjoy a decade of tax-free growth.
 By contrast, withdrawals from an inherited traditional retirement account would be on top of the other income that your heirs already earn, and thus those withdrawals could push them into a much higher tax bracket.

 Third, you might name more beneficiaries for your traditional retirement accounts.
 That way, the withdrawals would be less per beneficiary—and hence less likely to force them into a significantly higher tax bracket.